aasiam-cs/aasiam/README.md

 ---

 ## 🔍 About Me
-Abdullah Al Siam is a cybersecurity professional and researcher specializing in AI-driven cybersecurity.
-He has expertise in SOC operations, SIEM-based security monitoring, AI-driven threat detection, and cybersecurity analytics.
-He has published multiple peer-reviewed research papers, including in IEEE Access (Q1), and serves as a reviewer for the IEEE Access journal.
+Abdullah Al Siam is a cybersecurity professional and AI & cybersecurity researcher specializing in AI-driven threat detection, SIEM-based security monitoring, and cybersecurity analytics.
+He has authored over fifteen peer-reviewed research publications in leading international journals, including IEEE Access, Wiley, and Elsevier, and serves as a reviewer for the IEEE Access journal.
+His work focuses on integrating real-world SOC operations with intelligent, data-driven cybersecurity solutions for next-generation cyber defense systems.

-His research focuses on artificial intelligence for cybersecurity, including malicious IP detection, intrusion detection systems, encrypted traffic analysis, and secure medical imaging.
-Through both research and industry practice, he works on bridging real-world Security Operations Center (SOC) environments with intelligent, data-driven cybersecurity solutions.